jonmadison/beyond_the_slab/beyond_the_slab.md

 1. _It's less expensive to prototype electronics than in the past_

+^So, why is this space blowing up?
+Among other reasons, here are three:

+^-Arduino

+^-Higher Level Language Support

+^-Cost

-^We're nearly only limited by our imagination when it comes to the ideas we can actually test!
-It's never been easier to go from
+^It's never been easier to go from

 ^"wouldn't it be cool if" to

-^"let's see if it really would be cool", or
+^"let's see if people really think it's cool", or

 ^"i wonder if we can" to

-^"let's try and build it then"
+^"let's try and build it and see!"

 ---

 ![](image/arduinorainbow_vividlily_tumblr.jpg)
-##_Physical Computing_
-###_What is it?_

-^6-13mins (7mins)

-^So, what are we talking about here?
-Physical Computing Platforms
+##_The Landscape_
+###_What's available?_

+^8-13mins (5mins)

+^I want to take a few minutes to talk about the landscape.
+What's available out there for us?
+The field seriously has blown up.
+Here's a short list...

 ---